Hampton Court Palace, England

 - You can purchase your entrance ticket online and miss the ticket queue

-- Obtain an audio guide for inside the palace and stroll around at your own pace.
-It has a lot great interesting facts about the history.
+- Obtain an audio guide which is a part of your ticket price and stroll around at your own pace.
+It has a lot of great interesting facts about the history.

 Would I recommend Hampton Court Palace